Medi-Cal Medically Tailored Meals Program

 What is the Medi-Cal Medically Tailored Meals Pilot Program?

 The Medi-Cal Medically Tailored Meals Pilot Program is a medical nutrition intervention for Medi-Cal beneficiaries with a diagnosis of congestive heart failure.
-Aimed at reducing hospital and emergency department 30-day and 90-day readmissions, the Medi-Cal benefit includes complete nutrition of three meals per day, for 12 weeks and four medical nutrition therapy sessions during the intervention, at no cost to the patient.
+The pilot Medi-Cal benefit includes complete nutrition of up to three meals per day, for 12 weeks and four medical nutrition therapy sessions during the intervention, at no cost to the patient.

 The first-of-its-kind medical nutrition pilot program, California Senate Bill (SB) 97 was signed into law in June 2017 with $6 million dollars funding over a three-year period.
 The California Department of Health Care Services oversees the program, and will evaluate it at the end of the three years.